JuliaGraphics/Luxor.jl/docs/src/explanation/basics.md

 ## Points and coordinates

 You specify points on the drawing surface using `Point(x, y)`.
-(A few older functions accept separate x and y values).

-The default _origin_ (ie the `x = 0, y = 0` point) is at the top left corner: the x axis runs left to right across the page, and the y axis runs top to bottom down the page, so Y coordinates increase downwards.
+The default _origin_ (ie the `x = 0, y = 0` point) is at the
+top left corner: the x axis runs left to right across the page, and the y axis runs top to bottom down the page, so Y coordinates increase downwards.

 By default, `Point(0, 100)` is below `Point(0, 0)`.